Pages for ...

 Manchester University Intercultural Center

-This center on College Avenue across from the Administration Building houses the Office of Multicultural Service and Campus Diversity and offers a place for all students, particularly students of color and international students, to meet, socialize and study in a comfortable, homelike environment.
-The lower level of the center includes a reception, lounge, kitchen and the Multicultural Affairs Programmers office.
-The upper level contains the office of the director of multicultural services and campus diversity, the AAFRO House library, a growing collection of books, magazines, CDs and videos.
-The upper level also houses an expanding computer lab, a conference room and a multipurpose office.
+The Intercultural Center located on College Avenue across from the Administration Building houses the Office of Multicultural Affairs and offers a place for all students, particularly students of color and international students, to meet, socialize and study in a comfortable, home-like environment.
+The lower level of the Center includes a reception area, lounge, kitchen and the Multicultural Affairs Programmer's office.
+The upper level contains the office of the director of intercultural services, and the Intercultural Library - a growing collection of books, magazines, CDs and videos.
 These materials are available for check out to the general University community.
-The house is overseen by the Office of Multicultural Affairs and is open during regular hours.
+The upper level also houses a computer lab and a conference/ multipurpose room.
+The Center is overseen by the Office of Multicultural Affairs and is open until 10 p.m. each day throughout the academic year.

 Neher Maintenance Center